wground/Wikisource-Latin-Text-Cleaner/README.md

 - `demo_step3_logging.py` - Demo of step 3 with logging
 - `test_detailed_logging.py` - Test suite for logging functionality
 - `enhance_remaining_steps.py` - Enhancements for processing steps

-## Purpose

-This project appears to be focused on:
-1. **Text Digitization**: Processing digitized historical Latin texts
-2. **Standardization**: Normalizing spelling, formatting, and structure
-3. **Dataset Creation**: Building clean, structured datasets for research
-4. **Batch Processing**: Efficient processing of large text collections

-The texts appear to be primarily medieval and classical Latin works, suggesting this may be for academic research, digital humanities, or historical text analysis.